 I admit, I am drawn to books by their covers and titles.
 I know, I know, how shallow of me.
 Judging a book by its cover.
 I do the same with wine bottles which could be equally telling.
 It is my philosophy that one should go the extra mile to create something vaguely enticing on the outside, that directly reflects the quality of the work inside.
-Isn’t it this outside shell that will first lure your potential reader (or drinker as the case may be).
+Isn’t it this outside shell that will first lure your potential reader (or drinker as the case may be)?
 It gives a little intimation of what is to come if you commit.
 If I were to write a book or create my own wine I would likely spend more time creating the cover, title or label than I would spend on the product itself.
 Ok, maybe not more time, but I would certainly fuss over it.
 Wouldn’t you?

 Oh, how I slugged through those first seventy-five pages.
-I not only judged the book by it’s cover, but also I questioned the judgment of two individuals with whom I had only a fleeting encounter.
+I not only judged the book by it’s cover, but then I questioned the judgment of two individuals with whom I had only a fleeting encounter.
 I kept thinking, “What in hell were they talking about?
 This is painful.”
 I was having trouble with the transitions as the main character, Julia, narrates her struggle with the recent loss of her father.
 (I won’t give anything away, because you really do need to read the book!)
 And then, finally, for the love of Pete, the story started to draw me in.
 To give you a little tease… the book is a magical tale of the power of love, while at the same time, it offers a most humble view of the human ability to persevere, no matter the hand it has been dealt.

-The story really is beautiful, (once you get through he first seventy-five pages) and its words sparked an epiphany in me that goes something like this:
+The story is beautiful, (once you get through he first seventy-five pages) and its words sparked an epiphany in me that goes something like this:

 Our hearts reflect the story we have written for ourselves.
 A story that is either played out or imagined.